-516 Modified Earth Space Science - 1 cr.
+518 Modified Environmental Science - 1 cr.

-Introduces the basics and special topics of geology, oceanography, meteorology, and planetary astronomy.
+Introduces the basics and special topics of ecology, relationships in environmental systems, flow of energy, populations, the natural environment, agricultural practices and pollution.
 ARD Recommendation.

 524 Modified Biology - 1 cr.

 Introduces the student to the growth, development, and activities of both plants and animals.
 ARD Recommendation